 Public and non-profit agencies that are critical to the institutional structure must work cooperatively, and agency staff have the ability and expertise to deliver services efficiently and effectively, often with years of expertise in their respective fields.
 The County will also continue to coordinate its housing efforts with a variety of development entities.
-Housing rehabilitation is provided in-house by the County as well as through Catholic Social Services D/B/A HOPE House.
-The Fix It program provides essential repairs for elderly and disabled residents.
-Several organizations provide group homes which have received support from both HOME and CDBG funding.
+Housing rehabilitation is provided in-house by the County Several organizations provide group homes which have received support from both HOME and CDBG funding.
 Other organizations, such as Morris County Habitat for Humanity and Morris County Affordable Housing Corporation, construct new units for homeownership and or rental housing.